 As a fifth-year senior in 2017, his team-leading 8.5 sacks set a single-season career high, and he earned Second Team All-American Athletic Conference and ECAC first-team All-East recognition.

-- > At Philadelphia (8/8), started at outside linebacker and contributed one tackle for loss in the second quarter. - > Against New England (8/17), in the second quarter, forced a holding call in the end zone that resulted in a safety.
-He added one tackle.
+At Philadelphia (8/8), started at outside linebacker and contributed one tackle for loss in the second guarter.

 Finch's 2019 Preseason Statistics: